 Lux 1 Extracurricular Activities General Conditions

-A list of extracurricular activities for the current year can be found on the http://periscolaire.apeeel1.lu website.
+The list of extracurricular activities for the current year can be found on the website https://periscolaire.apeeel1.lu .

-- Pupils are expected to respect the general school rules and to behave in an appropriate manner before, during and after extracurricular activities.
+- The school regulations apply to the extracurricular activities.
+Pupils and parents are required to respect the general school rules and to behave in an appropriate manner before, during and after activities as well as respect the material placed at their disposal.

-- If an activity session is cancelled by APEEE Lux 1 or the monitor for any reason, the pupils/parents will be contacted in advance.
+- If an activity session is cancelled by APEEEL1 or the monitor for any reason, the pupils will be contacted in advance.
+In the event of the unforeseen absence of a monitor, APEEEL1 will do everything possible to find a replacement.
+Parents will be notified of on-going changes to an activity.

-- If a student is absent for their activity, please inform the monitor and activities coordinator as soon as possible.
+- If a student is absent for his/her activity, please inform the activity monitor and the Extracurricular team as soon as possible.

-In line with the APEEE Lux1 statutes and decisions of the General Assembly, priority access to the activities will be given to registered, paid-up members of the Parents’ Association APEEE Lux 1.
+In line with the policy recommendations from the General Assembly and the APEEEL1 statutes, priority access to the activities will be given to registered, paid-up members of the Parents’ Association, APEEEL1.

 - The payment must be made by credit card.
 Confirmation will be sent to you by e-mail.

-- For the activities which are full, we will operate a waiting list system.
-If a space subsequently becomes available, or if a duplicate course is opened, those children will have priority for inscription.
+- For the activities which are full, we operate a waiting list system.
+If a space subsequently becomes available, or if a duplicate course is opened, those children have priority.

-- Lux 2 parents can enroll their children to participate in an activity offered by APEEE Lux 1 even if the child does not attend the Lux 1 ES, but APEEE Lux 1 members and families whose children attend the Lux 1 school will have the priority for the activities.
+- Lux 2 parents can enrol their children to participate in an activity even if the child does not attend this School, so children from Lux II can attend Lux I activities, but APEEEL2 members will not have the priority for the activities and will pay the administration fee as non-members.

-- Non-members of APEEE Lux1 will be charged 50 euros administration fee for the group lessons inscription.
+- For group lessons non-members of APEEEL1 will be charged 50 euros administration fee.

-- Non-members of APEEEL Lux1 will be charged 50 euros administration fee for the private lessons inscription (payable with the inscription fee for the first semester).
+- The non-members of APEEEL1 will be charged 50 euros administration fee for the first semester private lessons inscription, but not for the 2nd semester.

-- In the case of cancellation of an entire activity programme by the organisers, the fees paid in advance will be refunded.
+- In the case of cancellation of the activity by the organizers, the fees paid in advance will be refunded.

-- If there is a place available in the activity, the transfer from one activity to another is possible.
-In this case a charge of EUR 15 will be retained by the organisers to cover administration costs.
+- In case of a transfer from one activity to another, a fee of EUR 15 will be retained by the organizers.

 - No refund will be made for occasional absences by pupils or monitors.

-- The possibility of external examinations should be discussed with the monitor.
-A supplementary payment may be required.
+- Possibility of external examinations should be discussed with the monitor.
+An extra payment may be required.

-- If the monitor is absent, lessons should be recuperated according to mutual agreement between the monitor and the parent during the current school year.
+- In private lessons, if the monitor is absent, the monitor alerts the parents and they organize themselves to make up for the session during the current school year.

-- In the event of withdrawal by a pupil during a semester, no refund will be made for that semester, unless there are exceptional and justified circumstances.
+- In the event of withdrawal by a pupil, no refund will be made, unless there are exceptional and justified circumstances.

-- Parents must give a minimum of two weeks’ notice to the private lesson monitor and extracurricular activities coordinator if they do not wish to continue with lessons at the end of a semester.
+- It is mandatory to give a minimum of two weeks’ notice to the private lesson monitor and the Extracurricular team before the end of the semester, if your child does not wish to continue the lessons into the 2nd.

 - In an emergency, course supervisors or coordinators will act in loco parentis.